 "Thanks to the funding from Vancity, we’re lowering costs, increasing comfort and safety, and building trust," said Ehsan.

-This partnership is helping Vancity develop a formal granting program to support climate-friendly retrofits for on-reserve housing.
+This partnership is helping Vancity develop a formal granting program to support climate-friendly retrofits for housing on Indigenous lands.

 “We want to test how grants like this can keep the funds revolving, so that the money saved on energy bills can support even more retrofit projects,” said Krista Loewen, Community Investment Associate at Vancity.